Spanish treasure fleet: Capitana

 The Capitana (El Rubi) was the flagship of the 1733 fleet; it ran aground during a hurricane near Upper Matecumbe Key, then sank.
 Three men died during the storm.
 Afterward, divers recovered most of the treasure aboard.

 The Capitana was the first of the 1733 ships to be found again in 1938.
 Salvage workers recovered items from the sunken ship over more than 10 years.
 Additional gold was recovered in June 2015.
 The ship's location: is 24° 55.491' north, 80° 30.891' west.

 San José

-The San José was sunk in 1708 by British forces near Colombian's coasts.
+The San José was sunk in 1708 by British forces near Colombia's coast.
 Its wreckage was discovered in 2015 and is believed to contain the record 17B US$ in gold, silver, and other precious stones.
 Its place is a national secret.
+In November 2023 the Colombian government is looking to recover the treasure.

 Nuestra Señora de las Maravillas

 The Nuestra Señora de las Maravillas (de) (Our Lady of Miracles) which had collided with another ship in the fleet suffered damage to its hull and sunk into a coral reef off the Bahamas in January 1656.
 The ship's cargo with almost 3.5 million items was recovered between 1650s and 1990s, while latest discoveries would be exhibited at the Bahamas Maritime Museum.